jonkit/jonkit.github.io/_posts/2018-01-20-setting-up-a-raspberry-pi-zero-w-for-homebridge.md

 I used to use PiBaker but have since found an app called [Etcher](https://etcher.io) that does a fantastic job of copying the desired OS to an SD card.

 I am using Raspbian Stretch and as a result I need to enable SSH on the device.
 To do so, re-mount the SD card and place a blank file named `ssh` in the `boot` volume.
+I do that via macOS terminal and the command:

+`touch /Volumes/boot/ssh`

-I do that via macOS terminal and the command`touch /Volumes/boot/ssh` (where `/Volumes/boot/` is the path to the SD card).
+(where `/Volumes/boot/` is the path to the SD card).

 I am also using a Raspberry Pi Zero W for this setup so I need to add the wifi credentials so that it will connect to my network when I first boot it up[^2-home].
 With the SD card mounted, I had to add a file named `wpa_supplicant.conf` into the `boot` volume with my wifi credentials.
-I do that via macOS terminal and the command `nano /Volumes/boot/wpa_supplicant.conf`
+I do that via macOS terminal and the command:

+`nano /Volumes/boot/wpa_supplicant.conf`

 I came across several variations of what to put in the file but here is a plain text file of what I have in my file.
 You will need to replace the network name and network password as well as the country code (using the ISO/IEC alpha2 country code).